kevindelord/swift-style-guide/README.markdown

 ```
 The type of `jsonArray` is: `[[NSObject : AnyObject]]??`

-### Throw Custom Errors
+### Custom Errors Handling

-In Swift, errors are represented by values of types conforming to the ErrorType protocol.
+In Swift, errors are represented by values of types conforming to the [ErrorType protocol](https://developer.apple.com/library/watchos/documentation/Swift/Reference/Swift_ErrorType_Protocol/index.html).

-Developers are able to create custom error types conforming to this protocol using enums (and [functions](#functions) inside!).
+Developers are able to create **custom error types** conforming to this protocol using enums (and [functions](#functions) inside!).

 For example, we take a plane that needs to take off with a missing pilot.
 An error should be thrown.

-* You can create an enumeration that adopts ErrorType like this for the _invalid plane errors_:
+* You can create an enumeration that adopts `ErrorType` like this for the _invalid plane errors_:

 ```swift
 enum InvalidPlaneError: ErrorType {